Ajaxy/tinyspec/README.md

 Your models may be multiline:
 ```
 MyModel {
-    field1: integer;
+    field1,
-    field2: boolean;
+    field2: b
 }
 ```

 ### Endpoints (Paths) Definition
 Endpoints (_paths_) are described in `endpoints.tinyspec` files.
-As with models definitions, you can split endpoint definitions into multiple `*.endpoints.tinyspec` files or place them in folders to make the documentation easier to maintain.
+As with models definitions, you can split endpoint definitions into multiple `*.endpoints.tinyspec` files or place them in folders to make the specification easier to maintain.

 The basic endpoint definition looks like this:
 ```